xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 After running the experiment, the log files are stored in `./real_llama30b/helix_offline/a100`.

 > **Note:** You need to run the worker command on all 24 worker machines.
 After system initialization
-> the unused machines will automatically shut down.
-Also, you might get a core dumped when the host
+> the unused machines will automatically throw an error an terminate.
+Also, you might get a core dumped
-> machine finishes.
+> when the host machine finishes.
 This is normal and expected, the results will be preserved.
-This applies to all
+> This applies to all following real machine experiments.

-> following experiments.
+> **Note:** In the case above, the unused machines refer to the 8 L4 machines and 12 T4 machines.

 Parse the results with the following command on the host machine:
 ```bash